agravityio/agravity-public-csharp/docs/PublicCollectionManagementApi.md

             var apiInstance = new PublicCollectionManagementApi(config);
             var id = "id_example";  // string | The ID of the collection.
-            var collection = new Collection(); // Collection | The body has to be a valid collection json.Not fitting properties are ignored. var translations = true;  // bool? | When default language should be returned and the translation dictionary is delivered.
-(Ignores the \"Accept-Language\" header) (optional)
+            var collection = new Collection(); // Collection | The body has to be a valid collection json.Not fitting properties are ignored. var acceptLanguage = "acceptLanguage_example";  // string | The requested language of the response.
+If not matching it falls back to default language. (optional)

             try
             {
-                Collection result = apiInstance.HttpPublicCollectionsUpdateById(id, collection, translations);
+                Collection result = apiInstance.HttpPublicCollectionsUpdateById(id, collection, acceptLanguage);
                 Debug.WriteLine(result);
             }
             catch (ApiException  e)